mol-evol/panGPT/README.md

-# README File for panGPT v0.02 and panPrompt v0.01
+# README File for panGPT v0.02 and panPrompt v0.01 and supplementary scripts tokenFrequency.py, fixedSplits.py and movingSplits.py

 Developed by: James McInerney